What Is Language Acquisition? Stages and Theories

 1. Behaviorist Theory (B.F.
 Skinner)

-• Takeaway for Educators: Positive reinforcement works!
-Praise students when they use new vocabulary or form correct sentences.
+Takeaway for Educators: Positive reinforcement works!
+Students need praise when they use new vocabulary and make correct sentences.

 2. Nativist Theory (Noam Chomsky)